…Masses of delivery riders continue to multiply on public thoroughfares, creating living hell for residents and restaurateurs…

 Deliveroo’s three-way model helped to drive its stellar growth, but the model owed its viability to a couple of innovations that emerged in the early years of the 21st century.
 The first of these was the smartphone app.

-Deliveroo popped into existence fifteen years after Allo Resto, by which stage the internet had started to migrate from the desktop to the hip-pocket, thanks to the smartphone.
+Deliveroo emerged fifteen years after Allo Resto, just as the internet was migrating from the desktop to the hip-pocket, thanks to the smartphone.

 The smartphone app was central to Deliveroo’s success.
 The widespread adoption of the smartphone heralded the age of the omnipresent internet.
 Naturally, this bolstered online food delivery demand: near instantaneous orders could now be placed from almost anywhere, on a whim.
 Food at your fingertips.